-25 Epic Street Style Looks From AfroPunk Fest 2017
+The Most Epic Street Style Looks From Afropunk Fest 2017

 They say the best festivals happen in the spring and early summer.
 Liars.
-If haven’t heard of it yet, Brooklyn’s Afropunk Fest is an absolute must-see for music—and fashion—lovers.
-This year, top performers like Solange, Willow Smith, SZA, and Gary Clark Jr. hit the stage and gave incredible performances.
-And it doesn’t end there.
+If you haven’t heard of it yet, Brooklyn’s Afropunk Fest is an absolute must-see for music—and fashion—lovers.
+This year, top performers like Solange, Willow Smith, SZA, and Gary Clark Jr. hit the stage in Commodore Barry Park and gave incredible performances.

-Some of the most vibrant scenes at Afropunk can be found offstage, as free-spirited festival-goers celebrated performers with afros, bold lipsticks and multi-colored braids your teenaged self would die for.
-And if you’re into fashion on any level (and we mean ANY level), the thrift shop pieces, leg warmers and culottes in happy hues will make your soul rejoice.
+Music aside, some of the most vibrant scenes at Afropunk can be found offstage, as free-spirited festival-goers celebrate performers with afros, bold lipsticks and multi-colored braids your teenaged self would die for.
+And if you’re into fashion on any level (and we mean ANY), the thrift shop pieces, leg warmers and culottes in happy hues will make your soul rejoice.

-Ahead, check out a few of our favorite looks and raise a glass to the attendees at Commodore Barry Park’s coolest festival who sent summer out with a bang (Instagram hashtags noted in many).
+Ahead, check out a few of our favorite looks and raise a glass to the cool-as-hell Afropunk attendees who sent summer out in style.
+(And follow them on Instagram if you want to keep the inspiration coming!)

 Metallic Magic